Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Middlesex Home Heating Fuel Comparison

-Households have a host of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in Middlesex, used by 2,627,206 or 74% of homeowners.
+Families have a choice of fuels to choose from when it comes to heating.
+Natural Gas is the most popular choice in Middlesex, used by 2,627,206 or 74% of residents.
 The 2nd most popular primary heating fuel for Middlesex residents is Electricity, used by 617,773 homes (17%).
-The remaining homes are heated with Heating Oil (5%), Propane (2%), Other (0.4%), and Solar (0.3%).
+The rest of the homes are heated with Heating Oil (5%), Propane (2%), Other (0.4%), and Solar (0.3%).

 Middlesex County Residential Primary Home Heating Fuel (in Number of Households)